guntribam/stack-demo/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(component)
 ```

 Note that this feature has no state of its own.
-Instead the `mapStateToProps` function reaches into the state tree of the `errorMessage` shared feature provided as part of the `stack-redux-app`
+Instead the `mapStateToProps` function reaches into the state tree of the `errorMessage` shared feature provided as part of the `stack-pack-app`
 package.

 The `errorMessage` feature will listen out for the internal error action that is automatically dispatched by the `api` when an error occurs in a processor and update the local state for you.
 It also